aafshinfard/ExSV/README.md

 ## Cite

-* paper to be submitted soon
+* paper to be submitted soon.

 ## Copyright (c) 2017